Do you want to add a contact form to your WordPress site? Using the right tool to create your form can help you save time and get better results.

 functions.php file or use a coding plugin like Code Snippets.

 As a result, this contact form solution suddenly becomes very complicated to use.
+Not all small business owners work with a developer or know how to use code.

 Creating a Simple Contact Form Without Jetpack